 One innovation Matt has developed involves sawing logs in half lengthwise before joining them into walls.
 This virtually eliminates the cracking that happens when full logs dry out over the 7 years the process takes.
 Matt could fill a book with all the other innovations he’s come up with.

-Matt’s now 43 years old, and figures he’s worked 50,000 hours in the trade.
-He and his crew have built about 50 homes so far for clients across Canada and as far away as Texas, and Alison sends Christmas cards each year to stay in touch.
+Back when I met first met Matt he was 43 years old, and figured he’d worked 50,000 hours in the trade back then.
+At that stage he and his crew had built about 50 homes so far for clients across Canada and as far away as Texas.
+Alison sends Christmas cards each year to stay in touch with clients.
 Matt’s favourite quote: “Life is so short, and the craft is so long to learn.”

 In my minds eye I often imagine a world filled with perfect beauty and mystical craftsmanship.
+I hardly ever see this in the real world, but the rarity of the reality only makes it more precious.
 Do you understand the yearning I’m talking about?
-Though I rarely see buildings in real life that approach the qualities I envision, can anyone look at Matt’s work and not understand how close they come to the mark?
+Can anyone look at Matt’s work and not understand how close it comes to this elusive mark?